For a free, no obligation quotation please call us on 0800 644 6282

 The Lantern conservatory style can be used for many things from swimming pools to garden rooms.
 This versatile design gives you endless possibilities.

 The lantern conservatory gives you a great overall impression of height, light and grandeur.
-This spacious uPVC conservatory gives you uninterrupted views of the sky thanks to its impressive use of windows.
+This spacious uPVC or aluminium conservatory gives you uninterrupted views of the sky thanks to its impressive use of windows.

 The second tier of double glazed windows gives effective ventilation and their sheer height means they are often electrically operated – giving you fully control over the amount of air flow.
 This makes the Lantern conservatory perfect for a swimming pool or orangery-style kitchen.